 Nitrates measure the total amount of in-organic nitrogen in the water.
 Again, nitrogen is an important plant nutrient (i.e., fertilizer) and the nutrient most likely to limit the growth of rooted plants.
 Most Midwestern lakes have more nitrogen and more rooted plant growth than is desirable, so lower values are generally considered better.
 Nitrate levels under 250 μg N/L are considered not enriched while readings between 250-750 μg N/L are slightly enriched, readings from 750-1250 μg N/L are enriched and readings over 1250 μg N/L are highly enriched.
-The June concentrations of nitrates in Basin 1 and 2 ranged from 230 μg N/L to 343 μg N/L. The late July readings ranged from 230 μg N/L to 240 μg N/L and September concentrations of nitrates ranged from 230 μg N/L to 291 μg N/L in both basins throughout the water column.
-Nitrates in the tributaries ranged from 636 μg N/ to 1430 μg N/L in the spring and from 230 μg N/ to 1530 μg N/L in September, which are increases from 2019.
-2019 had increased slightly from 2018 as well.
+The sampling in both Basins were consistent this year.
+The June concentrations of nitrates in Basin 1 and 2 were 230 μg N/L. The late July readings were 230 μg N/L and September concentrations of nitrates were 230 μg N/L throughout the water column.
+Nitrates in the tributaries ranged from 470 μ g N/ to 1420 μ g N/L in the spring and from 639 μ g N/ to 1450 μ g N/L in September, which were similar to last season.
 Nitrates are typically higher in the spring when the water is colder because the bacteria needed to digest the nitrates are not as productive in cooler temperatures.
 Nitrates will often decrease over the spring and be slightly less in the lake by the end of the summer.
 Based on the higher levels of nitrates observed in inlets (Tributaries and Storm Drains) in May and September, loading of the lake appears to be mainly from external sources.
 External sources for nitrate pollution are agricultural practices (manure, fertilizer), animal feedlots, urban runoff and municipal wastewater runoff.
 Based on the location of Portage Lake and the makeup of the surrounding watershed, nitrate enrichment is most likely coming from agricultural practices that have leached into the groundwater and animal feedlots.
 Nitrates did not accumulate very much in the bottom waters during the summer.
 The nitrates did not accumulate because when nitrate is void of oxygen it turns into ammonia.
 Therefore, ammonia testing is a better way to determine internal loading of nitrogen.

 These samples show that the lake (at the time of sampling) may be Phosphorus limited.
 Phosphorus limited lakes tend to have a TN:TP >15.
-In 2019 the average TN was 266 ug/L in the basins and the TP 8.8 ug/L, giving a TN:TP of 30.
-In 2019 the average TN was 248 ug/L in the basins and the TP 8.6 ug/L, giving a TN:TP of 28.
-Both readings indicate Phosphorus may be the limiting nutrient.
+In 2021, the average TN was 230 ug/L in the basins and the TP 10.4 ug/L, giving a TN:TP of 22.
+This reading indicates Phosphorus may be the limiting nutrient.
 This is common in most lakes in this geographical area.

-Graph 19: Nitrates-Portage Lake Tributaries
+Graph 20: Nitrates- Portage Lake Tributaries